Tarrik Brock: Playing career

 Brock was originally drafted by the Detroit Tigers in the 2nd round of the 1991 amateur draft.
 Of the eleven second-round draftees who made the major leagues, he was the last to make his debut.
 After six years in the Tigers' system, spent mostly at the A-ball level, Brock was selected by the Seattle Mariners in the Rule 5 draft.
 Brock spent two seasons in Seattle's minor league system before being released in January 1999.

 On April 8 of that year, Brock was signed by the Colorado Rockies and assigned to their AA affiliate, Carolina.
 He was sent to the Cubs on July 7 as the player to be named later in a trade made on March 28, before he was even under contract with the Rockies.
 The Rockies in return obtained two prospects, John Cotton and Kevin Rawitzer, neither of whom made the major leagues.

 Brock hit only .217 in 54 games with the Cubs' AA affiliate at West Tennessee that season, but nevertheless made the Cubs' major league roster in spring training of 2000.
 He made his major league debut on March 29, 2000, appearing as a left fielder in the Cubs' Opening Day game against the New York Mets in the Tokyo Dome in Japan.
+He is the first MLB player to make his debut in Japan.
 He faced Rich Rodriguez in his first major league at bat and singled to right field.
 Sammy Sosa was thrown out at home on the play, ending the inning.

 Brock stayed with the team through April 22, but struggled, managing only one other hit, a single off Vladimir Núñez on April 16.
 He was sent back to Iowa and never made it back to the major leagues.
 Brock played in the independent Northern League in 2001 and was named an All-Star, but a comeback in 2002 and 2003 with the Los Angeles Dodgers organization failed to get him back to the game's highest level.
 For his major league career, Brock hit .167 (2-for-12), had 4 walks, 4 strikeouts, and stole one base.